Smart glass

 There are two primary classifications of smart glass: active or passive.
 The most common active glass technologies used today are electrochromic, liquid crystal, and suspended particle devices (SPD).
 Thermochromic and photochromic are classified as passive technologies.

-When installed in the envelope of buildings, smart glass helps to create climate adaptive building shells, which benefits things such as natural light adjustment, visual comfort, UV and infrared blocking, reduced energy use, thermal comfort, resistance to extreme weather conditions, and privacy.
-Some smart windows are able to self-adapt to heat or cool for energy conservation in buildings.
+When installed in the envelope of buildings, smart glass helps to create climate adaptive building shells, which benefits include things such as natural light adjustment, visual comfort, UV and infrared blocking, reduced energy use, thermal comfort, resistance to extreme weather conditions, and privacy.
+Some smart windows can self-adapt to heat or cool for energy conservation in buildings.

 Smart windows can eliminate the need for blinds, shades or window treatments.

 Some effects can be obtained by laminating smart film or switchable film onto flat surfaces using glass, acrylic or polycarbonate laminates.
 Some types of smart films can be applied to existing glass windows using either a self-adhesive smart film or special glue.

 Spray-on methods for applying clear coatings to block heat and conduct electricity are also under development.

 History

+In 1987, Nippon Sheet Glass (NSG) launched UMU, the first switchable light control glass.
+It introduced the ability to switch between transparent and opaque by turning the voltage on or off.

 The term "smart window" originated in the 1980s.
 It was introduced by Swedish material physicist Claes-Göran Granqvist from Chalmers University of Technology, who was brainstorming ideas for making building materials more energy efficient with scientists from Lawrence Berkeley National Laboratory in California.
 Granqvist used the term to describe a responsive window capable of dynamically changing its tint.